kuzzleio/kuzzle/docs/API.REST.md

   * [Setting up a data mapping on a collection](#setting-up-a-data-mapping-in-a-collection)
   * [Performing a bulk import](#performing-a-bulk-import)

-## How to connect to Kuzzle

-To establish communication with Kuzzle using WebSockets, simply connect your application to the Kuzzle's WebSocket port.
-By default, the router controller listens to the port 7512 for WebSocket applications.

 ## What are responses objects

 A ``response`` is the result of a query you send to Kuzzle.
 It may be the results of a search query, an acknowledgement of a create action, and so on.
-And when you subscribe to a room, Kuzzle also sends notifications to your application in the form of a ``response`` object.

 A ``response`` is a JSON object with the following structure:
 ```javascript